Categories: single women

 But something was different that night.

-While I actively avoid shows or movies with explicit/nude scenes, I’m used to kissing or racy scenes here or there.
-But tonight as I watched the movie, I could tell that I was feeling super, extra horny.
+While I actively avoid movies known for explicit scenes, I’m used to an occasional racy scene here or there.
+But tonight as I watched the movie, I could tell that I was feeling super…let’s say “frisky” (in case my mom reads this blog) lol.

 I am not exaggerating when I say it was as if every nerve ending in my body was electrified!
 I didn’t get it.
-There was no nudity on the screen; but after watching the romantic/sexual scenes between Heigl and Butler, I felt ready to jump on the nearest Tom, Dick, or Harry (absolutely no pun intended)!
+There was no nudity, but after watching one scene in particular, I felt ready to jump on the nearest Tom, Dick, or Harry (absolutely no pun intended)!

 The (Real) Ugly Truth

 Sis, let me just say it plain: This walk with God?
-It’s beautiful, holy, and good.
-But it’s also hard.
+It’s beautiful…but it’s also hard.

 Like me, you’ve probably been told over and over and over again: sex is for marriage.
 But what’s a girl to do when you leave your teens and hit your 20s, 30s, and maybe even 40s with no marriage in sight?
 Then what?

-Trying to stay celibate while your sex drive is doing somersaults, cartwheels, and backflips is no joke!
-Especially when your body is out here acting like it didn’t get the memo that you’re trying to live right.
+Trying to stay celibate while your sex drive is doing somersaults, cartwheels, and backflips is no joke, especially when you’re ovulating!

-Trying to stay celibate while your sex drive is doing somersaults, cartwheels, and backflips is no joke!
-Especially when your body is out here acting like it didn’t get the memo that you’re trying to live right.
-Share on X
+Trying to stay celibate while your sex drive is doing somersaults, cartwheels, and backflips is no joke, especially when you're ovulating! #forsinglewomenonly Share on X

 Reality is Often Disappointing

-Some of us have been holding on to our virginity in a death grip, white-knuckled and exhausted.
-Others of us have stories with more curves than a mountain road.
+Some of you have been holding on to your virginity in a death grip, white-knuckled and exhausted.
+Others of you have stories with more curves than a mountain road.

 Or maybe you’re caught in that in-between: wanting to stop but struggling to let go, pulled by both love and lust, conviction and desire.
-Regardless of which side you fall on, I see you, sis.
+Regardless of which side you fall on, I see you.

 How Do I Fix It?